The exact cause of hypothalamic tumors is not known. It is likely that they result from a combination of genetic and environmental factors.

 The outlook depends on:

 - The type of tumor (glioma or other type)

 - Your age and general health

 In general, gliomas in adults are more aggressive than in children and usually have a worse outcome.
 Tumors that cause hydrocephalus may cause more complications, and may need surgery.

 Seizures can result from the tumor or from any surgical procedure on the brain.

 Hydrocephalus can occur with some tumors and can require surgery or a catheter placed in the brain to reduce spinal fluid pressure.

-Risks of radiation therapy include damage to healthy brain cells when tumor cells are destroyed.
+Risks for radiation therapy include damage to healthy brain cells when tumor cells are destroyed.

 Common side effects from chemotherapy include loss of appetite, nausea and vomiting, and fatigue.